Almond-S/quick_covid-19_exploration/README.md

 - repository contains only a few quick interactive plotly plots so far.

-- web-page content to come soon (probably tomorrow)
+- reasonable web-page content to come soon

+- here is already a simple link to an [Overview of Worldwide Confirmed COVID-19 Cases Time Series](visualizations/covid-19-time-series-confirmed.html).